-Pulses that fall below the WaveDeform threshold and are not reconstructed contribute to an 271 effective efficiency of the individual DOMs.
-This analysis assumes the same shape of the steeply 272 falling exponential component (Exp_1) for all DOMs in the detector to avoid large fluctuations in 273 the individual DOM efficiencies.
-The modified WaveDeform data will strictly be used to determine 274 the Exp1 component.
-Specifically, using the modified WaveDeform, we will background subtract 275 the BeaconLaunch distribution from the MinBias data, fit the resulting distribution to determine 276 the components of Eq.
-2.1, and use only the measured shape and normalization of Exp_1 in all 277 subsequent nonmodified WaveDeform fits.
-278
+Pulses that fall below the WaveDeform threshold and are not reconstructed contribute to an 272 effective efficiency of the individual DOMs.
+This analysis assumes the same shape of the steeply 273 falling exponential component (Exp_1) for all DOMs in the detector to avoid large fluctuations in 274 the individual DOM efficiencies.
+The modified WaveDeform data will strictly be used to determine 275 the Exp1 component.
+Specifically, using the modified WaveDeform, we will background-subtract 276 the BeaconLaunch distribution from the MinBias data, fit the resulting distribution to determine 277 the components of Eq.
+2.1, and use only the measured shape and normalization of Exp_1 in all 278 subsequent unmodified WaveDeform fits.
+279

-Upon fitting the MinBias data (with the predetermine values for Exp1), the residual of each fit is calculated by measuring the percentage difference between the fit and the data.
-The average residual will then be used as a global scaling factor for all SPE templates to account for the difference between the chosen model (Eq.
+280 Upon fitting the MinBias data (with the predetermine values for Exp1), the residual of each 281 fit is calculated by measuring the percentage difference between the fit and the data.
+The aver-282 age residual will then be used as a global scaling factor for all SPE templates to account for the 283 difference between the chosen model (Eq.
 2.1) and the actual data.

-Failed fits (DOMs removed from service (109 DOMs) and DOMs that fail any one of several validity checks on the goodness of fit (6 DOMs)) are not included in this report.
+Failed fits (DOMs removed from service (109 DOMs) and DOMs that fail any one of several validity checks on the goodness of fit (6 DOMs)) are not included in this article.
 In the IceCube MC simulation chain, these DOMs are assigned the average SPE template.

-286 2.4 SPE template fit results
+287 2.4 SPE template fit results

-Using the background subtracted modified WaveDeform dataset, the steeply falling exponential component was determined by fitting the distribution from 0.1 PE to 3.5 PE to be $E_1 = 6.9 \pm 1.5$ and $w_1 = 0.032 \pm 0.002$ PE.
+Using the background-subtracted modified WaveDeform dataset, the steeply falling exponential component was determined by fitting the distribution from 0.1 PE to 3.5 PE to be $E_1 = 6.9 \pm 1.5$ and $w_1 = 0.032 \pm 0.002$ PE.
 The shape of the steeply falling exponential is then used to describe the low-PE charge region for all subsequent fits.